darivsz/Aura/README.md

 ---

+### What's new in version 1.3 (May 20)

+* **Station Logos:** Added support for fetching and displaying official radio station icons directly in the player bar.
+* **Live Track Metadata:** Introduced live metadata tracking – the player now retrieves and displays the current artist and song title for active streams.
+* **Notification Settings:** Added a new toggle in the Settings menu, giving you the ability to easily enable or disable system song notifications.
+* **UI Polish:** Refreshed and organized the layout of the Settings panel for a cleaner experience.

+---

 ## 🎵 About Aura
 **Aura** is a beautifully designed, minimalist radio player extension for Google Chrome.
 Built with a modern dark-neon aesthetic, Aura allows you to listen to your favorite radio stations, manage your own streams, and set smart audio schedules—all without keeping a heavy website open in your tabs.